 You can also pin a post to move it to the top of the community feed or send an announcement to your community members.

-So, if you want to build an engaged community around your online course or membership site, this can be a really handy feature.
+So, if you want to build an engaged community around your signature online course or membership site, this can be a really useful feature.

 Teachable at this point doesn’t have the ability to create a community forum on the platform and you’ll need to use an external solution like Mighty Networks which requires students to create new logins and isn’t a great experience.